MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/Get-LocalUser.md

 ## INPUTS

+### System.String

+You can pipe a string to this cmdlet.

-### System.String, System.Security.Principal.SecurityIdentifier
+### System.Security.Principal.SecurityIdentifier

-You can pipe a string or SID to this cmdlet.
+You can pipe a SID to this cmdlet.

 ## OUTPUTS